|

 you really have a good reason for doing so, you should avoid using

 domain names starting with the digit 0.
+Instead,

 name your domains starting with the digit 1.
 More specifically,